esa/pagmo/doc/sphinx/tutorials/advanced_hypervolume_computation_and_analysis.rst

 **Note:** The only way to bypass the verification of the set of points is through the flag in the constructor.

-In order to bypass the copying of points, a getter/setter is available:
+Another feature that can be disabled to improve runtime is the copying of points.
+This is possible via the following set-method:

 .. code-block:: python